 - Wash your hands and clean the area well with soap and water.

 - Use tweezers cleaned with rubbing alcohol to remove the object.
-A magnifying glass may help you see better.
+Use a magnifying glass to help you see better.

 - If the object is under the surface of the skin, sterilize a clean, sharp needle by wiping it with rubbing alcohol.
-Use the needle to gently lift or break the skin over the object.
-Lift the tip of the object out and grasp it with your tweezers.
+Use the needle to gently break the skin over the object and lift up the tip of the object.

 - Wash the area again and pat dry.
-Apply an antibiotic ointment.
+Apply petroleum jelly or an antibiotic ointment.

 Seek prompt medical help for a foreign object that seems to be more deeply embedded in the skin or muscle.
 Follow these precautions and steps first:

 - Don't try to remove the object.
 Doing so could cause further harm.

 - Bandage the wound.
 First put a piece of gauze over the object.
 Then, if it helps, put clean padding around the object before binding the wound securely with a bandage or a piece of clean cloth.
 Take care not to press too hard on the object.